Factors Affecting Fabric Consumption

 3. Fabric Width:

-Fabric width is another key factor, which has a great importance during calculating fabric consumption.
+Fabric width is another key factor, which has great importance during calculating fabric consumption.
 If fabric width is more, then wastage will be less and ultimately less amount of fabric needed in terms of length for making that garments.
 On the other hand, if fabric width is less, then fabrics will be needed more.
-It is also approved in terms of area of fabric required.
+It is also approved in terms of the area of fabric required.

 4. Repeat size in the fabric:

-In case of solid color fabrics, fabric consumption has needed lower than stripes and checks fabric.
+In the case of solid color fabrics, fabric consumption has needed lower than stripes and checks fabric.
 If the repeat size is large, then fabric consumptions will be needed more and vice-versa.

 5. Center selvage variation:

-In case of no center selvedge variation in the fabric, marker will consume less fabric.
-And in case of centre selvedge variation fabric, marker will consume more fabric.
+In case of no center selvage variation in the fabric, the marker will consume less fabric.
+And in the case of center selvage variation fabric, the marker will consume more fabric.

-Grain is another important key point for calculating fabric’s consumptions.
-In case of straight grain, less fabric consumptions needed and in case of cross grain and Bias grain, more fabrics consumptions needed.
+The grain is another important key point for calculating fabric’s consumptions.
+In the case of straight grain, fewer fabric consumptions are needed and in the case of cross-grain and Bias grain, more fabric consumptions needed.

-For same style of garments, symmetrical fabric has needed lower fabric consumptions than asymmetrical fabric.
+For the same style of clothing, the symmetrical fabric has needed lower fabric consumptions than asymmetrical fabric.